 Best Beginnings Plus Worker

 The Best Beginnings Plus Worker delivers the Best Beginnings Plus program for expectant parents or parents of infants under two years of age.
-Best Beginnings Plus Workers provide intensive in-home visits and focuses on the needs of infants through building family's knowledge and skills in parenting, child development, child safety, attachment and family functioning.
+Best Beginnings Plus Workers provide intensive in-home visits and focus on the needs of infants through building family's knowledge and skills in parenting, child development, child safety, attachment and family functioning.
 The Best Beginnings Plus Worker:

-The Best Beginnings Plus Worker may deliver the program and work with families case managed by child protection workers in the Child Safety and Care teams.
+The Best Beginnings Plus Worker may deliver the program and work with families who are case managed by child protection workers in the Child Safety and Care teams.
 They will however remain line managed by the IFS team leader.

 Refer to the Best Beginnings Plus entry for a full description of the Best Beginnings Plus service.